torchbox/torchbox.com/docs/listing.md

 - [ ] Event types have unique slugs
 - [ ] Filtered URLs checked: single filter indexable, multiple filters `noindex`
 - [ ] Faceted options narrow correctly when combining sector / service filters
-- [ ] Empty baseline dropdowns (e.g. Culture on Work) stay hidden; dropdowns do not hide when facet narrowing empties options after filtering
+- [ ] Dropdowns with no unfiltered options, or with a single option that just repeats the dropdown's own label (e.g. a bare "Culture" option in the Culture dropdown), stay hidden; dropdowns do not hide when facet narrowing empties options after filtering, and an active selection always keeps its dropdown visible
 - [ ] No-results message shown when filters return zero items
 - [ ] Pagination scrolls to results on Work, News, and Events (with JS enabled)
 - [ ] Listing pages load `listing.js` (see page templates under `patterns/pages/work/`, `blog/`, `events/`)
-- [ ] Non-JS form submission tested (Apply filters)
+- [ ] Non-JS form submission tested (expanded options and Apply filters)

 ---

 ## Front-end behaviour

-- **Dropdowns:** click toggle to open; click outside or press Escape to close; only one open at a time.
-Panels are hidden with CSS when closed (not the `hidden` attribute), so closed checkboxes are still submitted correctly.
+- **Dropdowns:** button-controlled disclosures using `aria-expanded`; click outside, press Escape, or tab away to close; only one is open at a time.
+Without JavaScript, the option panels remain expanded.
-- **Visibility:** controlled by `listing_filter_visibility` / `show_dropdown` at page render.
-A dropdown is shown when the unfiltered listing has at least one option in that dimension, or when there is an active selection.
-Visibility does not change after filtering or htmx swaps.
+- **Visibility:** set by `listing_filter_visibility` / `show_dropdown` at page render, via `dropdown_is_visible` in `filters.py`.
+Shown when there's an active selection, or the unfiltered listing has options beyond a single one that just repeats the dropdown's own label.
+Doesn't change after filtering or htmx swaps.
 - **Counts:** badge on the chevron shows selected count per dropdown (from URL); hidden when zero.
 Service and Culture badges split counts by `CULTURE_SERVICE_SLUGS` (exposed on the form as `data-listing-culture-service-slugs`).
 - **Active filters:** label, pills, and “Clear all filters” below the dropdown row; pills wrap on narrow viewports.
+- **Announcements:** a polite `aria-live` region announces the result count after each htmx update.
 - **Spacing:** mobile uses tighter gaps between stacked dropdowns and between the filter block and results (`_listing-filters.scss`).
+Grid placement of the listing header and panel (`grid__listing-header`, `grid__listing-panel`) lives in `components/_grid.scss`, alongside the other grid-column rules.
-- **Styles:** `tbx/static_src/sass/components/_listing-filters.scss`
+- **Styles:** `tbx/static_src/sass/components/_listing-filters.scss`, `tbx/static_src/sass/components/_grid.scss`
 - **Dropdown JS:** `tbx/static_src/javascript/components/listing-filters.js`
 - **htmx entry:** `tbx/static_src/javascript/listing.js` (webpack bundle `listing.js`)